juice-shop/pwning-juice-shop/part3/codebase.md

-The data in the `Feedbacks`, `SecurityQuestions`, `SecurityAnswers`, `Basket`, `BasketItem`, `Complaints` and `Recycles` tables is statically defined within the `datacreator.js` script.
+The data in the `Feedbacks`, `SecurityQuestions`, `SecurityAnswers`, `Basket`, `BasketItem`, `Complaints` and `Recycles` tables is statically defined within the `datacreator.ts` script.
 They are so simple that a YAML declaration file seemed like overkill.

 The `Captchas` table remains empty on startup, as it will dynamically